Agoric/documentation/main/glossary/README.md

 ## Exit Rule

 Part of an [offer](#offer) specifying how the offer can be cancelled/exited.
 There are three values:
-- `onDemand:null`: (Default) The offering party can cancel on demand.
+- `onDemand: null`: (Default) The offering party can cancel on demand.
-- `waived:null`: The offering party can't cancel and relies entirely on the smart contract to promptly finish their offer.
+- `waived: null`: The offering party can't cancel and relies entirely on the smart contract to promptly finish their offer.
 - `afterDeadline`: The offer is automatically cancelled after a deadline, as determined by its timer and deadline properties.

 ## Facet